Diese Seite ist nur auf Englisch verfügbar, da die Unterrichtssprache Englisch ist und wir für diesen Studiengang keinen Deutschnachweis fordern.

 Language of Instruction: English

-Costs: semester fee, no tuition fees
+Costs: semester fee, tuition fees for international students from non-EU countries

 Professional Profile: Informatics